RobKraft/SQLServerSecurityHugo/content/en/docs/Process/process.md

 ###### Center for Internet Security Benchmarks

 The Center for Internet Security (CIS) maintains benchmarks for many software products including [SQL Server](https://www.cisecurity.org/benchmark/microsoft_sql_server).
 The benchmarks include a free checklist of hardening recommendations.
 In addition, CIS provides a tool, CIS-Cat Pro, you can use to automated assessment of your adherence to benchmarks.
 The configurable tool allows you to exclude rules that don't apply.
+They also offer CIS-CAT Lite for free, but it doesn't include any checks for SQL Server.

 https://www.sqlshack.com/top-10-security-considerations-sql-server-instances/